 Although the elimination campaign increased biomedical understandings of eye disease - for example, the notion that trachoma is caused by a lack of sanitation and hygiene - people did not generally draw on these kinds of biomedical understandings to explain the eye problems they experienced, attributing them more often to foreign objects in the eyes or a symptom of teething in babies.
 And yet, medications promoted by the elimination campaign, such as tetracycline ointment, were used to treat a variety of eye problems in the village.
-In many moments, these medical technologies circulated independently of biomedical understandings of disease.
-In other moments, biomedical and nonbiomedical understandings of eye disease collided and combined to create novel configurations of prevention and care.
+In many moments, these medical technologies circulated independently of biomedical understandings of eye disease collided and combined to create novel configurations of prevention and care.